raspberrypilearning/make-crumble-robot-head/en/step_3.md

 --- /task ---

-Now that the horn is fixed in the correct rotation position, you are ready tomake the pushrod mechanism.
+Now that the horn is fixed in the correct rotation position, you are ready to make the pushrod mechanism.